 The second officer drove off while the first officer sat with me on a nearby wall.
 I answered all his questions and gave him my details.
 He could tell I was understandably worried and tried to calm me down.

-“It’s probably just a miss understanding,” he reassured me, “We’ll get it all sorted out.”
+“It’s probably just a misunderstanding,” he reassured me, “We’ll get it all sorted out.”

 I allowed myself to calm down a little.
 This lasted until his intense colleague returned ten minutes later.